Review

 https://www.ncei.noaa.gov/data/global-hourly/access/2016/72494023234.csv

-Sending form data with -F, --form
+Sending form data with -F

-Just do man curl and search for --form, and read about it.
+, and read about it.
 It’s going to be more informative than anything I can say here.

 Features: